MLAOPDX/monkeytale/README.md

 To stay honest in the application of these principles, here's a useful bit to keep in mind:

-> Special cases aren't special enough to break the rules, although practicality beats purity. - from [The Zen of Python](https://peps.python.org/pep-0020/) by Tim Peters
+> "Special cases aren't special enough to break the rules, although practicality beats purity." from [The Zen of Python](https://peps.python.org/pep-0020/) by Tim Peters

 - **The book is a program.**</br>Monkeytale lives within your manuscript, within your notes, where you work.
-- **Don't opine.
-Document.**</br>Monkeytale does not give advice on how to improve your writing.
-It's job is to collects information about your writing, so you can decide if and where work is needed.
+- **Document what is there.
+Plugin your own opinion.**</br>Monkeytale does not give advice on how to improve your writing.
+It's job is to collects information about your writing, so plugins can decide how to support your writing.
 - **Keeping it simple makes it durable.**</br>Monkeytale has a minimal syntax, no configuration, and uses flat text files.

 ## Planned Functionality

+As the second principle indicates, Monkeytale functionality comes in two parts.
+The core functionality documents as much as possible of what has been written.
+The second, through plugins, reports on that documented material.

 ### Monkeytale
-This will be the true Monkeytale functionality, the result of which is exposed to the plugins to render different outputs.
+This will be core Monkeytale functionality, the result of which is exposed to the plugins to render different outputs.
 - Compose multiple narratives by (re-)using story components
 - Derive story structure from story components and their content
 - Provide plugin mount point for generation of documents from story structure extracted by Monkeytale